APWG/crypto-bulk-import-csv-from-command-line/README.md

-# Import CSV into ECX from the command line
+# Import CSV into eCX from the command line
 Import a CSV into the eCrime eXchange from the command line